ASKnetCommunity/LEAD/_profiles/Levi-Dedi.md

     6. Certificate in pitching.
 Training organized by rog agency \n" }

-  - {name: 'Community and Moderation', number: 4, qualification: "
+  - {name: 'Community & Moderation', number: 4, qualification: "
   1. Community mobilization for an activity \n
   2. Certificate in counseling and guidance \n
   3. Organizing and facilitating training \n